jwickowski/codepruner.com/src/codepruner.com/content/english/post/2023/2023-10-11-six-things-you-must-know-before-you-start-using-OpenAI-ChatGPT.md

 {{<code language="csharp" file="/static/examples/CodePruner.Examples/CodePruner.Examples.AI.ChatGPT/ModelsTests.cs" region="ask_about_capitols_in_europe_with_strict_units_json" >}}

 ### 6. How to pass your data to ChatGPT
 There is no dedicated way to do it.
 You are not able to train chat GPT with your own data.
-But there is a way to allow it working in your context You just need to add the information to the prompt.
-Of course is it limited but lets see how it works:
+But there is a way to allow it working in your context.
+You just need to add the information to the prompt.
+Of course is it limited, but let's see how it works:

 When there is no context it won't be able to tell you anything:
 {{<code language="csharp" file="/static/examples/CodePruner.Examples/CodePruner.Examples.AI.ChatGPT/ContextCinemaTests.cs" region="prompt_without_context" >}}